Namass/Branch-Integration-Guides/smart_banner_guide.md

 ### Routing based on the link (optional)

 One great use case for Branch is showing different view controllers and content based on what link the user just clicked on.
+Users that download the app after clicking on a Smart Banner are often meant to be taken directly to some content that they were viewing on the mobile web.
 The following implementation of _application:didFinishLaunchingWithOptions:_ looks at the params dictionary that is passed in and decides which view controller to present.
-If the user clicked on a Branch link with the parameter _pictureURL_ attached, the application redirects to a screen to view the picture.
+If the user clicked on a Branch link or Smart Banner with the parameter _pictureURL_ attached, the application redirects to a screen to view the picture.
 Otherwise the default view controller is shown.
 Obviously routing logic is heavily implementation-specific, so the code below is just an example.

 #### iOS